Bouncing Bianchi Models with Deformed Commutation Relations: Deformed Commutation Relations

 where the function $f$ must depend on the total momentum ${p_\text{tot}^2=\sum_ip_i^2}$ if we want to preserve rotational invariance \cite{Maggiore2021}.
 However, the Jacobi identities imply that the commutator between different space directions cannot be zero, but must instead be

 where an angular momentum operator ${\hat{J}_{ij}=\hat{q}_i\hat{p}_j-\hat{q}_j\hat{p}_i}$ appears.
-Therefore DCRs also introduce noncommutativity without requiring to assume it independently.
+Therefore DCRs also introduce noncommutativity without requiring one to assume it independently.
 However, note that with this construction it is not possible to define the function $g$ of the representation \eqref{modprepresentation} in a consistent way, and therefore only the representation \eqref{modqrepresentation} where the position operator is modified is available (the derivative is taken with respect to the corresponding momentum component).
 Furthermore, since the commutator \eqref{higherDcommutator} itself does not commute with the position operators any more, the validity of some of the properties that are commonly used in quantum mechanics is restricted.

 For the purpose of this study we are going to restrict ourselves to the (semi-)classical limit of DCRs, where the modified commutators become modified Poisson brackets, and there are no issues with operator ordering.
+As we have discussed in the introduction, such an effectively classical description is expected to capture the properties of very semiclassical states that could describe an effectively classical universe in such modified theories.
 This limit can be defined consistently as a modified symplectic structure \cite{SebyMatteoSemiclassicalGUP}, and has already been used in various contexts in the past.
 The full quantum analysis remains as a future project, but a first try with a different deformation affecting only the anisotropies has already been attempted \cite{SebyGUP}.

-\subsection{Cut-off Algebra and Misner Variables}
+\subsection{Cut-off algebra and Misner variables}

 As hinted above, we will use a deformed Poisson algebra which implements a momentum cut-off for $\pi_v$.
 When implemented in isotropic cosmology, such an algebra can reproduce dynamics similar to LQC and in particular replace the classical singularities with a Big Bounce \cite{Battisti,IJGMMP}.